theseanco/hackpact_2017/ideas.md

 - Field Recording and working with field recording, I haven't done enough of this lately.

 - The work of Zimoun, micro-macro synthesis, applied to music

 - Music with Serial - Raspberry Pi/Arduino Random Synth?
 This could feed into the 'small patterns' thing, sonification and display of small patterns.
 Display of patterns as random garbage.

+- Raw data through file formats is a thing I keep thinking about.
+How to articulate this in a project

+- Patents, copyright and data: The continual copying of that Gnarls Barkley song into /dev/null is a nice touch.

+- A work about the reliance of artists on Apple technology.
+Talk of 'openness' when using these systems is something that's still absurd

+- An album that is my hard drive tree encoded for a bunch of different audio formats!

 From Tom:

 1. packets time browsers phenomena
 2. reading and re-reading
 3. hack materials (a hack based on the ingredients of a ‘successful’ hack e.g. pizza, mentors, sponsors, prizes, competition)